mshoji-ufrj/cssim/README.md

 After assembling the diagram, set the simulation time and step size in the interface and use the **Run** button displayed below it.
 Example diagrams are available in the `diagrams/` directory.

-## 7. PID derivative support

-The PID block supports the `P`, `PI`, `PD`, and `PID` modes.
-Derivative action is implemented as a realizable filtered term with coefficient $N$:

-$$
-K_P\frac{T_Ds}{(T_D/N)s+1}.
-$$

-The default value is $N=100$.
-Therefore, `PD` and `PID` controllers use filtered derivative action rather than an ideal derivative.
-The current solver does not support ideal derivatives.
-Generic improper transfer functions, for which the numerator degree is greater than the denominator degree, are also unsupported by the `transfer_function` block.

-## 8. Current scope

-- Continuous-time, linear time-invariant systems modeled in the Laplace domain;
-- arbitrary block-diagram topologies that can be represented in state space;
-- multiple inputs and outputs;
-- time-domain simulation and interactive plotting;
-- proper transfer functions only;
-- no discrete-time or robust-control support in the current version.